 2 examinations (midterm - 18%, Final - 20%)

 Lab final examination (10%)

-Late assignments will be provisionally accepted and at discounted credit.
+Late assignments slow the grading down and therfore penalize the whole class.
+They will be provisionally accepted and at discounted credit.
+For most assignments, you will receive 10% of the grade for submitting your assignment on or before the prescribed time it is due.
+Late submissions, if accepted, will automatically lose that 10%.
 I will not take any late assignment after I returned the evaluated materials to the rest of the class.

 Plagiarism is the use of someone else's thoughts, words, ideas, or lines of argument in your own work without appropriate documentation (a parenthetical citation at the end and a listing in "Works Cited")-whether you use that material in a quote, paraphrase, or summary.
 It is a theft of intellectual property and will not be tolerated, whether intentional or not.